Tag Archive for: Cowboys and East Indians

 Finding Yourself in Cowboys and East Indians

 When her play, Cowboys and East Indians, has its world premiere, playwright Nina McConigley thinks it’s going to be mind-blowing for her mother, who was born in India and lives in Wyoming, to see actors wearing saris onstage at the Denver Center for the Performing Arts.
-Growing up in Casper, as “the other kind of […]
+Growing up in Casper, as “the other […]

 Denver Center Theatre Company Announces Full Cast and Creative Teams for World Premieres, Cowboys and East Indians and Godspeed